-Karen Lattea joined the Sojourners staff as an Editorial Assistant in 1983, and served as Managing Editor, Executive Editor, and Chief Administrative Officer prior to her current position as VP/Chief Human Resources Officer.
-She focuses on staff hiring and retention, benefits administration, and the work of the Executive and Senior Leadership Teams.
-Karen holds a B.S. in Community Leadership and Development from Springfield College in Springfield, Massachusetts, and between graduating and beginning work at Sojourners, she worked as a community organizer in New Haven, Connecticut.
+Karen Lattea joined the Sojourners staff as an editorial assistant in 1983, and served as managing editor, executive editor, and chief administrative officer prior to her current position as vice president and chief human resources officer.
+She focuses on staff hiring and retention, benefits administration, and the work of the executive and senior leadership teams.
+Karen holds a B.S. in community leadership and development from Springfield College in Springfield, Massachusetts, and between graduating and beginning work at Sojourners, she worked as a community organizer in New Haven, Connecticut.

 The Washington, D.C.-Baltimore, Maryland metropolitan area has been home to Karen since birth.
 She was raised United Methodist and was a member of Sojourners Community for 12 years.
 Outside of work, Karen stays well-informed with radio news during her commute and enjoys following the local music scene, visiting breweries, and figuring out who did it in a good mystery novel.

 It’s been a year of struggle and a year of rejoicing.
 We wanted to give you a glimpse into our lives here at Sojourners and also ask for your prayers.
 In particular, we hope that you will pray for our dear colleague and friend to many of us, Elizabeth Palmberg, or as many know her, “Zab.”
 You might have read some of her reporting or commentaries in the magazine or seen some of her videos about prayer, bread making, and other topics.
 If you’ve read the magazine or used one of our resources since Elizabeth arrived as an intern in 2002, you have likely seen something created, influenced, or just plain made better by Elizabeth.

 Solar Panels from 1979 Return to the White House

 A Big Bite of the Blues